 Preserving flowers and leaves can be a fun and simple garden craft project for nature lovers of all ages.
-There are different methods for preserving, depending on the type of plants you’re working with, what you are hoping to use them for when ready, personal preferences, and (of course) your time and patience.
+There are different methods for preserving, depending on the type of plants you’re working with, what you are hoping to use them for, personal preferences, and (of course) your time and patience.

 Picking Plants (and Methods) for Preservation

 It’s important to select the right plants for the task.
 Some plants are far too delicate to withstand air-drying, but are perfect for pressing, some retain shape and others shrivel, some retain colour whilst other fade into oblivion.
 Experiment and discover what works (and doesn’t) for you and your tastes.

 If you’re collecting your flowers and foliage, do it during dry weather, if possible.
 Start to preserve them shortly after cutting, while everything is still fresh.
 Don’t let a little past-best get you down either.
 For example, spray roses from the garden work wonderfully just as they are about to turn (double-duty dead-heading) and potpourri is always an option for larger spent blooms.